PrymalInstynct/CTI_Agent/TASKS.md

 - [ ] **AI Agent Definition**
   - [ ] Create `src/cti_agent/agent.py` and define the main Pydantic AI Agent.
   - [ ] Implement the master system prompt as defined in FR-4.1.3.
-  - [ ] Configure the agent to use the specified Gemini model.
+  - [ ] Configure the agent to use the specified Gemini model `gemini-2.5-flash`.
 - [ ] **AI-Driven Tools**
   - [ ] Implement the `get_cpe_for_component` tool with robust few-shot prompting.
   - [ ] Implement the `map_cve_to_attack` tool to link CVEs to MITRE ATT&CK techniques.